viamrobotics/docs/docs/manage/remotes.md

 {{% alert title="Note" color="note" %}}

-When you create a sub-part, a *remote* connection is established between the main part and the sub-part without you needing to explicitly configure a remote.
+When you create a sub-part, a connection is established between the main part and the sub-part without you needing to explicitly configure a remote.

 {{% /alert %}}